apache/tvm/docs/langref/relay/intro.rst

 ~~~~~~~~

 Now that we have presented both global functions, and operators we have
-everthing in hand to describe a complete Relay program.
+everything in hand to describe a complete Relay program.
 A Relay program consists of a
 registry of operators, one or more functions, as well as the global configuration
 stored in the environment.